sphinx-doc/sphinx/doc/tutorial/automatic-doc-generation.rst

 in the documentation, rather than having to write the information in two places.

-Fortunately, :doc:`autodoc </usage/extensions/autodoc>` provides this
+Fortunately, :doc:`the autodoc extension </usage/extensions/autodoc>` provides this functionality.
-functionality.

 Reusing signatures and docstrings with autodoc